mkdesignn/menubuilder/readme.md

 ```
 PHP artisan vendor: publish
 ```
-above command will publish menu folder which this folder contains two files, index.js and style.css which both of them should be included and also this command also, will publish menu.php config file.
+above command will publish menu folder which contains two files, index.js and style.css which both of them should be included and also this command will publish menu.php config file.

 ## Examples

 ## Create simple menu